mk12/sicp/notes/text.md

 - Exceptions such as these are _special forms_.
 Each one has its own evaluation rule.

 ::: highlight
-> In the words of Alan Perlis, "Syntactic sugar causes cancer of the semicolon." [@1.1.fn11]
+> In the words of Alan Perlis, "Syntactic sugar causes cancer of the semicolon". [@1.1.fn11]
 :::

 ### 1.1.4: Compound Procedures